Bakhtegan Lake: Description

 Lake Bakhtegan, once Iran's second largest lake, was fed mostly by the Kur River, while Lake Tashk was fed by overflow from the marshes at its west end and by a large permanent spring in the northwest.

 Despite being naturally segregated by narrow strips of land, they used to join to form a single lake during years of heavy rainfall.
-Conversely, during drought periods, such as in 1934, 1971, and the following years after 2008, the lakes dry out completely except in the area near the springs.
-It is worthy to mention that the lakes are completely dry today and the ecosystem has altered permanently.

-Supporting more than 20,000 waterfowls during the migration seasons, the lakes are notoriously important for breeding of a wide variety of species and helping to maintain the biological and ecological diversity of the region.
+The lakes became completely dry from 2008 through 2010 and the ecosystem has suffered adverse effects.

+Species

+Lake Bakhtegan is now completely dry and the living species have either died or moved to other locations.

+As of 1992, the lakes supported more than 120,000 ducks and had a population of 50,000 Phoenicopterus ruber.